-A wall of numbers in a spreadsheet can be intimidating.
+A wall of numbers in a spreadsheet can be intimidating when it comes to key financial reports.
 And the captions to the left of these numbers can be opaque, or just seem like accounting jargon.
 I’ve been there, and felt these things.

 Starting out in financial planning with no prior knowledge of accountancy or reporting feels like you’re getting in at the deep end of a very big pool.
 But it turned out, for me at least, that getting into planning was easier than I thought.
 I think though that for people new to finance, perhaps forced down this road by the practicalities of running their own business, there is still a big intimidation factor around finance.
 And a lot of this comes from the specialist knowledge that seems to be required to tell your gross profit from your operating cash, or your cumulative retained surplus from your closing bank position.

 We made Brixx to try and overcome these challenges, and also to teach a little bit about finance as you build your Brixx plans.

 A lot of the terror around finance comes from spreadsheets, where one false click can ruin a carefully labelled (or perhaps completely forgotten…) equation and send the spreadsheet’s carefully balanced calculations into disarray.
 And the truth is, without substantial effort, spreadsheet reports are not easy to build or maintain.
 Fortunately, you don’t configure reports in Brixx, it’s already done for you.
 Brixx produces a Cash Flow, Profit and Loss and Balance Sheet report based on the forecast plan you put together.

 So – I hope that Brixx helps you get over the hurdle of creating these reports yourself.
 But there’s still a job left to do that can be daunting if you aren’t a finance professional yourself – and that’s understanding your financial reports.